Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: Introduction

 the SDEs \ref{eq:sde general intro} define a curve $\delta_{N}(t)$ of random measures on $X.$ The problem is to show that, if at the initial time $t=0$ the random variables $x_{i}$ are independent with identical distribution $\mu_{0}$ then at any later time $t$ the empirical measure $\delta_{N}(t)$ converges in law to a deterministic curve $\mu_{t}$ of measures on $\R^{n}$

-In the terminology of Kac \cite{kac} (see also \cite{sn}) this means that \emph{propagation of chaos} holds at any time $t.$ It should be stressed that the previous statement admits a pure PDE formulation, not involving any stochastic calculus (see Section \ref{sub:The-forward-Kolmogorov}) and it is this analytic point of view that we will adopt here.
-Moreover, from a differential geometric point of view the SDEs \ref{eq:sde general intro} correspond, for $E$ smooth, to the heat flow on $X^{N}$ of the Witten Laplacian of the ``Morse function'' $E,$ appearing in Witten's super symmetry approach to Morse theory.
+In the terminology of Kac \cite{kac} (see also \cite{sn}) this means that \emph{propagation of chaos} holds at any time $t.$ It should be stressed that the previous statement admits a pure PDE formulation, not involving any stochastic calculus (see Section \ref{sub:The-forward-Kolmogorov}) and it is this analytic point of view that we will adopt here. \footnote{From a differential geometric point of view the SDEs \ref{eq:sde general intro} correspond, under the transformation $\rho\mapsto e^{E/2}\rho,$ to the heat flow on $X^{N}$ of the Witten Laplacian of the ``Morse function'' $E,$ but we will not elaborate on this point here. }

 Of course, if propagation of chaos is to hold then some consistency assumptions have to be made on the sequence $E^{(N)}$ of energy functions as $N$ tends to infinity.
 The standard assumption in the literature ensuring that propagation of chaos does hold is that $E^{(N)}(x_{1},x_{2},....,x_{N})$ can be as written as